atcsrepo/Misc-notes/Getting-SSL-Certs.md

 ```
 within the EC2 instance to replace the staging certificates with production certificates.

-Restart Nginx again and requests should now be re-directed to an HTTPS address with a valid certificate.
-The renewal and reloading process should take place automatically with the provided entrypoint and command scripts provided in the YAML file, so there&#39;s no need to schedule a task.
+Restart Nginx again and HTTP requests should now be re-directed to an HTTPS address with a valid certificate.
+The SSL renewal and reloading process should take place automatically with the provided entrypoint and command scripts provided in the YAML file, so there&#39;s no need to schedule a task.